cirosantilli/db/mysql.md

         mysql -u root -p < a.sql

-###output format
+###Output format

-If the output is to be given to a terminal,
-MySQL may process MySQL output to make it more human readable, for example by adding table borders.
+If the output is to be given to a terminal, MySQL may process MySQL output to make it more human readable, for example by adding table borders.

 If the output is to be put into a pipe, MySQL utility detects this and removes by default those human readability features, separating columns with tab characters, and rows with newlines.
 This makes sense since it is expected that the output is to be further interpreted by another program, so human readable features should only complicate its task.

 It is possible to customize what should be done in each case via command line options.